Join us Wednesday, March 24th at 6pm EST to celebrate Women’s History Month!

 Register for the Webinar here.

-Read more about Nobody’s Victim: Fighting Psychos, Stalkers, Pervs and Trolls and get the book here.
+Get Nobody’s Victim: Fighting Psychos, Stalkers, Pervs and Trolls here.

 “A timely, necessary and uniquely authoritative book about the modern-day scourges of on-line harassment, stalking, sextortion, and non-consensual porn–and how to fight them.
 Her book is also a strikingly honest memoir and a riveting read.
 The stories she tells illuminate real horrors, as well as real bravery–her own and that of the people she represents.” — Margaret Talbot, staff writer, The New Yorker